imEmaa/CI2024_project-work/src/README.md

 # Computational Intelligence 2024 Project - CI2024_project-work
 ## Symbolic Regression
 This project addresses a symbolic regression task using Genetic Programming (GP).
 The objective is to automatically evolve mathematical expressions that accurately fit a set of input-output data points.

+_Notes:_
-_Note: logs of generations will not be present in the github folder because I used kaggle-servers to run all_
+   - _Logs of generations will not be present in the github folder because I used kaggle-servers to run all_
+   - _Problem 8 was very slow so i decided to set less generations, but it was still improving_

 ## Strategy
 An initial population of random formulas is generated and iteratively improved over several generations using genetic operations and other strategies.
 In detail: